 · 1.3 million Georgians over the age of 18 don’t have high school diplomas and are not adequately prepared for the workplace.
 GPP connects high school graduation with employment by preparing students with real-world job skills.

-· Georgia continues to have a higher unemployment rate than other states even though many employers have jobs that they can’t fill.
+· Georgia continues to have a high unemployment rate even though many employers have jobs that they can’t fill.
 (Georgians without a high school diploma have an even higher unemployment rate of 6.2%.)
 GPP works with schools and community organizations to develop a trained workforce for employers.

 · GPP presents employers with the opportunity to train their own future workforce.